HR Glossary for HR Professionals

 Are Employers Legally Required to Offer Workers Bereavement Leave?

-No, under the Fair Labor Standards Act (FSLA), employers are not required to pay employees for time not worked, including bereavement leave for attending a funeral or attending to post-death arrangements.
+No, under the Fair Labor Standards Act (FLSA), employers are not required to pay employees for time not worked, including bereavement leave for attending a funeral or attending to post-death arrangements.

 Regardless, as is previously mentioned, offering this as an option for grieving workers and their families can dramatically improve or sustain an employee’s feelings towards their company.

-What’s the Difference Between the FSLA and the FMLA?
+What’s the Difference Between the FLSA and the FMLA?